 Besides the NCD, some insurance companies also offer premium rebates when a driver fulfils certain conditions during their policy term.
 Some examples include selecting “preferred” workshops set by the insurer, driving less frequently, or even installing an in-car camera.

 Cost always plays a factor when deciding on insurance, and these rebates can help you lower your overall cost for your vehicle.

-If you’re looking to buy or renew your car insurance, we can assist you to source for the best coverage across our network of partners.
-Simply visit the following page, and we’ll get back to you with the most competitive quote with no obligations.
+If you’re looking to buy or renew your car insurance, we can assist you to source for the best car insurance quotes online across our network of partners.
+Simply visit the following page, and we’ll get back to you with the most competitive car insurance quote with no obligations.